UWM-Libraries/GeoDiscovery-Utils/agslMetadata/README.md

-# GeoDiscovery Utilities
+# agslMetadata

-This repository contains middleware applications and scripts developed for the AGSL GeoDiscovery portal (currently in development).
+A package for working with AGSL Geospatial Metadata.